mandiant/Ghidrathon/README.md

 ### Python Virtual Environments

-Ghidrathon supports Python virtual environments.
-To use a Python virtual environment, complete steps `1` and `2` using the Python interpreter that is configured for your environment.
-Do the same when running `ghidrathon_configure.py` to switch the Ghidrathon to use a different interpreter.
+Ghidrathon supports Python virtual environments. **To use a Python virtual environment, complete step `1` from within your virtual environment.** Do the same when running `ghidrathon_configure.py` to switch the Ghidrathon to use a different interpreter.

 ## Considerations